Afghanistan at the Cricket World Cup: 2015 Cricket World Cup

 The 2015 Cricket World was the first Cricket World Cup Afghanistan participated in.
 Afghanistan was grouped with hosts Australia and New Zealand.
 The group also included test playing nations Sri Lanka, England and Bangladesh, along with Scotland.

 2015 World Cup matches

 2019 Cricket World Cup

 2019 World Cup Was 2nd World Cup in which Afghanistan participated.
-This World Cup was in Round robin format where Afghanistan faced all the other teams which include Australia, Bangladesh, England, India, New Zealand, Pakistan, South Africa, Sri Lanka and West Indies, but couldn't manage to beat anyone.
+This World Cup was in Round robin format where Afghanistan faced all the other teams which include Australia, Bangladesh, England, India, New Zealand, Pakistan, South Africa, Sri Lanka and West Indies, but did not manage to claim victory against any national team in the tournament.

 2019 World Cup Matches

+2023 Cricket World Cup

+The 2023 World Cup was the 3rd World Cup in which Afghanistan participated.
+This World Cup was in Round robin format where Afghanistan faced all the other teams - Australia, Bangladesh, England, India, New Zealand, Pakistan, South Africa, Sri Lanka and Netherlands.
+In this edition, Afghanistan was able to win four matches against England, Pakistan, Sri Lanka and Netherlands.